miakepia/portfolio/pages/template.md

 <div class="intro">
    <h1>A simpler, clearer GOV.UK</h1>

+    Four years after it was launched, visitors to GOV.UK were struggling with an unpredictable and inaccessible experience.

-    We wanted to make GOV.UK better for users, but this was difficult: inconsistent designs and more than 100 templates made iterating at scale impossible.
+    We wanted to make GOV.UK better for users, but this was difficult: variable designs and a complicated front-end made iterating at scale impossible.

 </div>
 </section>